philwonski/twplugins-hello-json-advanced/README.md

 Both repos represent the same opinionated workflow for developing TiddlyWiki plugins.
 It's just a *file structure* with 3 levels and some style conventions.

 You can see a demo of the adanced plugin in action [here](https://philwonski.github.io/twplugins-hello-json-advanced/#test-hangover).
+Jump to the [Examples](#examples) section below to see some of the cool possibilities.

 # Why?